Lectionary Bible Studies and Sermons

 The paper quoted from a social history textbook of the 60's using it as an example of "wrong attitudes."
 "Since those far-off days men have changed the landscape.
 Densely wooded country has become prosperous farmland, swamps and stony outcrops have been transformed into cities and rivers are being turned in their courses to provide irrigation and power to a rapidly developing industrialized nation."
 From a pragmatic point of view, this information factually represents the development process, but it fails to promote the politically correct environmental attitudes of the thought police.

-An insight into the significant will inevitably affect the way we see everything, but the trouble is, what is significant for one person is insignificant for another.
+An insight into significant truth will inevitably affect the way we see everything, but the trouble is, what is true for one person is not necessarily true for another.
+In a pluralist society, truth and justice is like beauty; it is all in the eye of the beholder.
 The question facing modern society is whether we can live with this plurality, or whether we will continue to escape into the notion, "I think and it is true."

 Discussion